ZareefJafar/Dynamic-Report-Scheduler/README.md

 [pycryptodome](https://github.com/Legrandin/pycryptodome) : For AES-256 Encryption and Decryption.\
 [pycrypto](https://anaconda.org/anaconda/pycrypto)

+Features:
-The sample scheduler can generate reports everyday in the specified time.
+* Generate reports everyday in the specified time in SQLite3 database table.\
+* Optional AES-256 based encrypt and decrypt for some sensitive credentials.\
+* Adding a new record with all the specifications to SQLite3 database dynamically creates a new job to be scheduled.\
+* Can pool data from any number of database servers.

+Upcoming features:
+* Support for Microsoft SQL Server, MySQL
+* Schedule SFTP Upload and Download
+* Support for Monthly, yearly, weekly and more custom intervals

 PostgreSQL is being used to store data for reports.
-In SQLite3 credential of senders mail, credential of PostgreSQL,  list of receiver mails, subject text, body text in html format, stored procedures are stored.\
-Optional: AES-256 based encrypt and decryptfor some sensitive credentials.

 creating ```reports``` table in SQLite: